Audience: Franklin University faculty, staff, and students with Office 365 accounts.

 What should it be used for:

-- Students: The Help Desk recommends that OneDrive be the storage source for completed homework and classwork after the submission after a course has ended.
+- Students: The Help Desk recommends that OneDrive be an alternate storage source homework and classwork.
 Since files and folders can be shared from OneDrive to other members of the University, students can use OneDrive for project collaboration.
 Instructions for sharing are listed later in this article.

 - Faculty and Staff: OneDrive is intended only for files you alone are working on.
 Files access by your team or documents you are collaborating on, should be placed in Teams/SharePoint by comparison.
 OneDrive, like Teams/SharePoint, can be accessed with from any computer with internet connection.